emencia/Epaster/docs/usage.rst

 * ``delpyc``: to remove all ``*.pyc`` files, this is recursive from the current directory;
 * ``assets``: to minify all assets and collect static files;
 * ``scss``: to compile all SCSS elements with compass;
-* ``syncf5``: to synchronize required Javascript files from foundation5 sources dir to the project static files;

 It is only used from its location as follows.